-Dialogue with the Founder of X World Games: In the new game economic relationship, the core is game assets
+Dialogue with the Founder of X World Games: At the core of the new game economy relationship is game assets

 This article is an original piece by Chain Catcher, author: Loners Liu.

-Metaverse, as one of the hottest concepts in the technology and gaming fields today, has attracted a lot of attention, including the two most talked-about games last year, "Cyberpunk 2077" and "Genshin Impact," both of which are marked by their open worlds.
+Metaverse, as one of the hottest concepts in the technology and gaming fields, has attracted a lot of attention, including the two most talked-about games last year, "Cyberpunk 2077" and "Genshin Impact," both of which are marked by their open worlds.
 In the blockchain gaming sector, the goal of the X World Games team is to realize the next generation of decentralized virtual gaming metaverse, and they have recently secured investments from well-known institutions such as NGC, FBG, and SNZ.
-On the occasion of the launch of their game Dream Card, Chain Catcher chatted with Fernando Liu, the founder of X World Games, about the current competitive landscape of blockchain games and how NFTs and the Metaverse will integrate with blockchain gaming.
+On the occasion of the launch of their game Dream Card, Chain Catcher had a chat with X World Games founder Fernando Liu about the current competitive landscape of blockchain games and how NFTs and the Metaverse will combine with blockchain gaming.

 Chain Catcher: You have experience with traditional mobile game companies.
 In your opinion, what is the difference between making blockchain games and traditional games?
 What problems does blockchain solve in gaming?

 Fernando Liu: Since I come from a financial and economic background, my perspective on gaming is slightly different.
-I believe the biggest problem facing the traditional gaming industry is the issue of internal currency inflation within the game economy.
+I believe the biggest problem facing the traditional gaming industry is internal currency inflation within the game economy.

-The main reason for internal currency inflation in gaming is that, in traditional game operations, game companies hold complete control over the game, and the game database is stored on private, centrally controlled servers, which are not open or transparent.
+The main reason for internal currency inflation in gaming is that, in traditional game operations, game companies hold complete control over the game, with game databases stored on private, centrally controlled servers that are not public or transparent.
 The currency is developed by designers and controlled by programs, consisting of a string of code.
 Theoretically, valuable equipment can be produced infinitely, and in-game assets can be issued without limit.
 Due to the lack of a clear and healthy asset distribution mechanism, this inevitably leads to the devaluation of in-game currency.

 Taking World of Warcraft as an example, in 2005, 500 gold could be exchanged for a 30 RMB game card, with an exchange rate of about 500:30.
-By the end of 2015, over 80,000 gold was needed to exchange for a 30 RMB game card.
-In just over ten years, the price of gold had depreciated by 160 times.
-The imbalance in the game currency mechanism directly led to a poor gaming experience, ultimately causing a large number of players to liquidate their assets and quit the game.
+By the end of 2015, over 80,000 gold was needed to exchange for a 30 RMB game card, meaning that in just over ten years, the price of gold had depreciated by 160 times.
+The imbalance in the game currency mechanism directly leads to a poor gaming experience, ultimately causing a large number of players to sell off their assets and quit the game.

-The emergence of blockchain has solved the problems of complete centralization and asset inflation in the traditional gaming industry.
-Future blockchain games, including the issuance of game skins and equipment, will be based on the blockchain, where every issued skin and piece of equipment can be queried on-chain, and the distribution mechanism will be completely transparent.
-Decentralized games allow players to participate deeply in game governance, better connect players, and thus form a healthy gaming ecosystem.
+The emergence of blockchain solves the problems of complete centralization and asset inflation in the traditional gaming industry.
+Future blockchain games, including the issuance of game skins and equipment, will be based on the blockchain, where every issued skin and equipment can be queried on-chain, and the distribution mechanism will be completely transparent.
+Decentralized games allow players to participate deeply in game governance, better connecting players and thus forming a healthy gaming ecosystem.

-Fernando Liu: In fact, the needs of blockchain game players are the same as those of traditional game players, whether it is to gain joy from the game, pass the time, escape dissatisfaction in real life, or make friends.
+Fernando Liu: In fact, the needs of blockchain game players are the same as those of traditional game players, whether it's finding joy in the game, passing time, or alleviating dissatisfaction with real life and making friends.
 In summary, they hope to satisfy their sense of superiority in the game and the psychological satisfaction that comes from game development, thus realizing their own value.

 In addition to meeting the above needs, blockchain games can also satisfy players' desire to earn money.
-Players can participate in the construction of the game, share in the game's profits, and establish communities where they can vote in decentralized autonomous organizations (DAOs) and participate in game decision-making.
-For reference, last year's hit game Animal Crossing, a charming simulation game, allows players to build and decorate houses on their own islands, go fishing, and even place caught fish in a museum, fully participating in the island's development.
+Players can participate in the construction of the game, share in the game's profits, and build communities where they can vote in decentralized autonomous organizations (DAOs) and participate in game decisions.
+Take last year's hit game Animal Crossing, a charming simulation game where players can build and decorate houses on their own islands, go fishing, and even place caught fish in a museum, fully participating in the island's development.
 The mechanics of blockchain games are very similar to those of Animal Crossing.

-Certainly, a brand new market will inevitably face user education issues, such as wallet integration, lack of understanding of digital wallets, insufficient blockchain knowledge, and not understanding the mechanisms of game staking, mining, and token trading.
-What we need to do is to overcome these issues and attract traditional gamers to truly participate in blockchain games.
+Certainly, a brand-new market will inevitably face user education issues, such as wallet integration, lack of understanding of digital wallets, insufficient blockchain knowledge, and unfamiliarity with game staking and token trading mechanisms.
+What we need to do is to overcome these issues and attract traditional gamers to genuinely participate in blockchain games.

-Chain Catcher: Since blockchain games have so many advantages, why have there been few phenomenon-level games since the boom of CryptoKitties in 2017?
+Chain Catcher: Given that blockchain games have so many advantages, why have there been so few phenomenon-level games since the boom of CryptoKitties in 2017?
 What is the current competitive landscape of blockchain games?

 Chain Catcher: Since last year, some DeFi protocols have been acquiring users through airdrops.
 What strategies can blockchain games use for better market promotion?